What does WAM stand for?

 We will announce the amount donated after the close of each event.
-So far, since launching in 2010, we have donated a total of nearly $5000 to our beneficiaries.
+So far, since launching in 2010, we have donated a total of over $15,500 to seven beneficiaries.

 As part of the Half the Sky movement, one link that has already proven very useful to us is the following: